Shreyas-Gupta-IIITD/Keysight_AI-ML-intern_EDA_domain/README.md

 ### Proposed Solution 1:
 Developed a Python script which allows users to perform different operations using a command-line interface (CLI).
 All the task operations are stored in a text file, which can be accessed even from a different session.
-The various possible operations include: add, view, complete, and delete tasks
+The various possible operations include: add, view, complete, and delete tasks.

 ### CLI Outputs for Solution 1: